-Cognitive dissonance: the uncomfortable feeling caused by holding two contradictory ideas simultaneously.
+Cognitive dissonance is the uncomfortable feeling caused by holding two contradictory ideas simultaneously.
 The “ideas” or “cognitions” in question may include attitudes and beliefs, and also the awareness of one’s behavior.

 The Nice Guy Paradox: Where women only like kindness from men who aren’t being kind out of necessity.

-Hanlon’z Razor: “Never attribute to malice that which is adequately explained by carelessness.”
+Hanlon’z Razor says, “Never attribute to malice that which is adequately explained by carelessness.”